Lesleis-Nagy/m4db/doc/end_user_documentation/end_user_documentation.rst

 The m4db-model command
 ----------------------

-The ``m4db-model`` command is on of the workhorses of m4db.
-It is used to add a model to the database, run the model (either directly or by scheduling the model to run via slurm) and to retrieve some information about models from m4db.
+The ``m4db-model`` command is one of the workhorses of m4db.
+It's used to add a model to the database, run the model (either directly or by scheduling the model to run via slurm) and to retrieve some information about models from m4db.
 Its commands are listed as follows